tjardoo/ftail/README.md

 Logs to the standard output with formatted and colored output.

-The `console` driver takes the following parameters:
+The `console` channel takes the following parameters:

 - `level`: the minumum log level to log